RedPillAnalytics/checkmate-examples-archive/obi/README.md

 -rwxr----- 1 oracle dba 29624 Feb 22 23:18 release.rpd
 ```

-We generated all the incremental patch files, including the rollback patches, but the content of those patch files is empty, because there is currently no difference in what was published to version `1.0.0` and what is currently in source control; but you get the idea.
+We generated all the incremental patch files, including the rollback patches, but the content of those patch files is basically empty, because there is currently no difference in what was published to version `1.0.0` and what is currently in source control; but you get the idea.

-Now, let's enable the **promote** build group distribution file, which is what we use for deploying content to downstream environments.
+Now, let's enable the **promote** build group, which is what we use for deploying content to downstream environments.
 So we just need to uncomment the `promote 'obiee:obi-deploy:+'` line from our `build.gradle` file:

 ```gradle
 dependencies {